How to Open a Bank Account in Malta (2026 Expat Guide)

 Follow that order and you are never blocked waiting on a bank.
 You always have a working card, and the slow traditional account happens quietly in the background instead of holding up your move.

-If you want the short version: Revolut for daily life, Wise for foreign income, Moneybase when you need a Maltese IBAN fast, and a traditional bank (APS or MeDirect ahead of BOV) only when a mortgage or a local requirement genuinely demands it.
+If you want the short version: Revolut for daily life, Wise for foreign income, Moneybase when you need a Maltese IBAN fast, and a traditional bank (APS or MeDirect ahead of BOV) only when a mortgage, a salary requirement or a local rule genuinely demands it.
 Skip HSBC while it changes hands, and skip N26 entirely.

 The mistake I see again and again is treating "open a Maltese bank account" as the urgent first task on the moving checklist.
-It is not.
+It is not, unless an employer's payroll deadline makes it one.
 Get a euro card sorted before you arrive, let the residence card and tax number catch up, and open the local account when you have a real reason.
 Do it in that order and Malta's famously slow banking system stops being a problem you have to solve in week one and becomes a piece of admin you handle at your own pace.

 For the business side of the same question, covering company accounts, freelancer accounts and the EMIs that make them workable, head over to the Malta business bank account and EMI guide.